 CML researches sustainable management of natural resources, environmental quality and biodiversity in a strategic multidisciplinary manner.
-Within this scope we offer two distinct research programmes: Conservation Biology and Industrial Ecology, both addressing the relations between human activities and the physical and natural environment.
+Within this scope we offer two distinct research programmes: Environmental Biology and Industrial Ecology, both addressing the relations between human activities and the physical and natural environment.

 - Industrial Ecology (CML-IE) is involved in research into the development of decision-making tools for sustainable production and consumption.